 It was also satisfying to revisit problems I had faced earlier in my career—messy codebases, long functions, unclear ownership—and show how they can be improved.
 In a way, the process felt like a conversation with my younger self, but also an invitation for other developers to reflect on their own growth.

 More than anything, it was rewarding to shape a narrative around ideas I had carried with me for years.
-Turning scattered thoughts into chapters gave me a sense of closure and clarity, and reminded me why I love both programming and teaching.
+Turning scattered thoughts into chapters gave me a sense of closure and clarity, and reminded me why I enjoy programming and sharing knowledge with others.

 The Writing Process